lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 ## Your first basic spell ✨

 It may come as a surprise but a lot of the wizardry ahead doesn't involve any maths or other scarier "m" words, and definitely none of that impenetrable category theory.

-All it takes is simply using **a better basic building block** for your code.
+All it takes is simply using **a better basic building block** for your code!

 This will be the first and the most significant basic spell in your spell book, and it's exactly what I'll introduce next time!